 CS580 student's term projects can come from a variety of areas, such as: 3D Games, animation, modeling natural phenomena, shading of 3D objects, realistic images (ray tracing and radiosity), force-feedback devices, advanced animation and virtual reality, medical application of graphics, morphing, Maya based animations, and game development.
 All these projects may require reading ahead and research into Journals and magazines: e.g. IEEE Computer Graphics and Application, Computer Graphics and Image Processing, ACM transaction on Graphics.
-Each project group should submit a one-page project proposal by September 22nd, but before you do that please talk to me for project approval.
-As indicated earlier, all CS580 term projects are to be approved by me.
+Once again, please remember that each project group should submit a one-page project proposal by Feb 14th, but before you do that please talk to me for project approval.